alek-sys/sublimetext_indentxml/README.md

 Click on Tools->Command Pallette... (or Ctrl+shift+P if you're a keyboard guy) and then chose "Indent XML"

+## Settings

+Currently this plugin performs patching of `xml.dom.minidom.CDataSection` class in order to fix CDATA indenting in `toprettyxml` function.
+This can be disabled in `indent_xml.Sublime-settings` file by setting *disable_patch_minidom* to `false`.

 ## Feedback & Support

 Available on [Github](https://github.com/alek-sys/sublimetext_indentxml)